Soccer Aid: Rachel Yankey and Katie Chapman to be first women to play in charity match - CBBC Newsround

 A group of researchers from Brunel University will monitor the match as part of a Football Association study into mixed participation in football.

-This year's Soccer Aid falls on Father's Day so Jamie Redknapp and his dad Harry will battle it out in opposite teams.
+This year's Soccer Aid falls on Father's Day so Jamie Redknapp and his dad Harry will battle it out on opposite teams.

 TV presenters Piers Morgan and Susanna Reid will help manage - but on opposite sides.